Virginia Road

 It is possible that the road originally began in Lincoln, to the south.
 Historian Coxey Toogood noted that the road between Lincoln and Bedford "passed close by the Hartwell house and tavern" and that it "passed through Hartwell's property, and close to his tavern."
 A Hartwell Road runs to the north of Hanscom Field, but its relevance to the developments of the late 18th century is not known.

 Another historian, Joyce Malcolm, countered the theory put forth by Toogood, after consulting the deed of Hartwell Tavern:

 The route taken by "Virginia Road" on today's maps continues northwest for around 0.18 miles from Hartwell Tavern to around 350 feet southeast of the Bloody Angle, where British regulars were ambushed by the local militia on their retreat from Concord to Boston on April 19, 1775.
 At this point, the road turns due north, shortly before a short stretch of an "Old Bedford Road" joins from the east.
-(Note that this is not the Old Bedford Road at which Virginia Road terminates in the west.)
+(This is not the Old Bedford Road at which Virginia Road terminates in the west.)

 The terrain in the area features gentle hills, with variations in elevation from 150 feet to 230 feet above mean sea level.